foamify/libcaesium_dart/README.md

 ## Features

-- Compress JPEG, PNG, and WebP images
+- Compress JPEG, PNG, and WebP images.
 - Maintain image quality while reducing file size
 - Cross-platform support (iOS, Android, Windows, macOS, Linux)
 - Easy integration with Flutter projects

+***Do note that it cannot convert image format.
+So if you input a JPEG image, you cannot output a WebP image.***

 ## Project Structure